Ragù alla Bolognese

 Step 1

-To a large Dutch oven set over medium heat, add the oil and onions and cook, stirring frequently, until softened and translucent, about 3 minutes.
+To a large pot over medium heat, add the oil.
+When it’s hot and shimmering, add the onions and cook, stirring frequently with a wooden spoon, until softened and translucent, about 3 minutes.
 Add the celery and carrots and cook, stirring frequently, until softened slightly, about 3 minutes.
-Add the prosciutto and chicken livers and cook, stirring frequently, until the livers are barely cooked, about 1 minute.
-Add the beef and salt and black pepper to taste, and cook, breaking up the meat with the spoon until barely cooked, about 5 minutes (do not brown).
-Add the wine and cook, stirring, until evaporated, about 3 minutes.
-Turn the heat to medium-low, add the milk, and cook, stirring occasionally, until evaporated, about 10 minutes.
+Add the prosciutto and chicken livers and cook, stirring frequently, until the livers are just cooked and still a little pink, about 1 minute.
+Add the beef, season with salt and black pepper, and cook, breaking up the meat with the back of the spoon, until just cooked and still a little pink, about 5 minutes.
+(To keep meat tender, do not fry or brown.)
+Add the wine and cook, stirring frequently, until evaporated, about 3 minutes.
+Turn the heat to medium-low, add the milk, and continue cooking, stirring occasionally, until evaporated, about 10 minutes more.

 Step 2

-Meanwhile, in a microwave-safe bowl, whisk together the stock and tomato purée, then cover and microwave on high for 3 minutes, or until hot.
-Add the stock mixture to the meat mixture, turn the heat to low, and cook, stirring occasionally, until the meat is soft and the sauce is thick, about 2½ hours.
+Meanwhile, in a medium pot over medium-high heat, whisk together the stock and tomato purée until hot.
+(Alternatively, whisk together in a microwave-safe bowl, then cover and microwave on high for 3 minutes.)
+Add the stock mixture to the meat mixture, then turn the heat to low, and simmer, stirring occasionally, until the meat is soft and the sauce is thick, about 2½ hours.
 Season to taste with salt and black pepper.

 Continue to Next Story